microsoft/vscode-docs/docs/introVideos/overview.md

 # Introductory Videos

-Start your journey with VS Code with this sequenced course of introductory videos.
-These videos are designed to give you a quick overview of various topics.
-Because VS Code comes with JavaScript and TypeScript support out of the box, each video uses JavaScript as an example.
+Start your journey with Visual Studio Code with this set of introductory videos.
+The videos are designed to give you a quick overview of the various features of VS Code.
+VS Code comes with JavaScript and TypeScript support out of the box so the videos use JavaScript examples.

 [Start learning now!](/docs/introvideos/basics)